elopio/docs/source/includes/_transactionAPI.md

 #### **Returns:**

-* (boolean) `1` if the REP (and, in the case of First Public Reporters, Ether) was successfully sent to the address of the [Initial Reporter](#initial-reporter) without any errors, or `0` otherwise.
+* (boolean) `true` if the REP (and, in the case of First Public Reporters, Ether) was successfully sent to the address of the [Initial Reporter](#initial-reporter) without any errors, or `false` otherwise.
 (NOTE: The return value cannot be obtained reliably when calling externally.)

 ### augur.api.InitialReporter.transferOwnership(p)